The Home Stretch: Cycling Across Australia, Port Augusta To Crystal Brook

-After crossing the lights and getting past the police, I saw a Mcdonald’s.
-I was worried that they may have seen me and would turn around and find me.
+After crossing the lights and getting past the police, I saw a McDonald’s.
+I was worried that they might have seen me and would turn around and find me.
 So I went and hid in the McDonald’s.
 After all, I could check my emails at the same time.
 The police car only pulled into the car park as I sat there!
 That’s it.
 They’ve seen me, which will mean another fine.
-And I’ll have to wait until the shops open to buy a helmet which would be even more annoying!
-In walked one of the police officers, I tried to keep a low profile, but it’s not easy in a bright luminous yellow top!
-Thankfully he wasn’t looking for me.
+And I’ll have to wait until the shops open to buy a helmet, which would be even more annoying!
+In walked one of the police officers.
+I tried to keep a low profile, but it’s not easy in a bright, luminous yellow top!
+Thankfully, he wasn’t looking for me.
 He just ordered two coffees and left!

 That Was Close